 NSCA has a network of volunteer leaders who direct NSCA’s efforts at the state level.
 NSCA’s Midwest Regional Coordinator provides oversight and training to local state directors.
-Members in the Midwest Region can connect at local and regional events as well as on Facebook to others in this area.
+Members in the Midwest Region can connect to other professionals in this area at local and regional events as well as on Facebook.

 The NSCA hosts state, regional, and provincial events throughout the year

 The Midwest Region has its own facebook page where you can join the conversation and learn what is happening in your area.

 Ryan Keller is the Fitness Director for Campus Recreation at Texas Christian University (TCU).
 Keller oversees the weight room, personal training, and group fitness programs at TCU.
 He also coaches/trains members of the recreation center, speaks on a variety of fitness topics to student groups, and helps prepare students to become certified personal trainers and strength coaches.